digitalocean/container-blueprints/DOKS-CI-CD/README.md

     - URL: https://github.com/knative/net-certmanager/releases/download/knative-v1.4.0/release.yaml
 ```

-You don't have to apply the above manifest by hand, because everything is handled via `Kustomize` in this repository (including enabling the auto TLS feature for Knative Services).
+You don't have to apply the above manifest by hand, because everything is handled via [Kustomize](https://kustomize.io) in this repository (including enabling the auto TLS feature for Knative Services).

-What Kustomize does in this blueprint (via [kustomization](assets/manifests/knative-serving/kustomization.yaml)), is to take the original [KnativeServing configuration](https://github.com/digitalocean/marketplace-kubernetes/blob/master/stacks/knative/assets/manifests/knative-serving.yaml) from the DigitalOcean marketplace GitHub repository of Kubernetes 1-click apps, and apply a set of patches for each feature that is needed.
+What Kustomize does in this blueprint (via the [kustomization](assets/manifests/knative-serving/kustomization.yaml) manifest), is to take the original [KnativeServing configuration](https://github.com/digitalocean/marketplace-kubernetes/blob/master/stacks/knative/assets/manifests/knative-serving.yaml) from the DigitalOcean marketplace GitHub repository, and apply a set of patches for each feature that is needed.
 This way, you don't have to touch the original file, or keep a copy of it somewhere with your own changes.
 Kustomize empowers you to use the original file as a base, and apply a set of patches on the fly (very powerful).

-Each patch file is listed below (explanations provided inline):
+Each patch file and purpose is listed below:

 - [net-certmanager-install](assets/manifests/knative-serving/patches/net-certmanager-install.yaml) - installs `net-certmananger` component via the Knative Operator.
-- [certmanager-config](assets/manifests/knative-serving/patches/certmanager-config.yaml) - configures Knative Serving to use the ClusterIssuer created earlier to automatically issue TLS certificates from Let's Encrypt.
+- [certmanager-config](assets/manifests/knative-serving/patches/certmanager-config.yaml) - configures `Knative Serving` to use the `ClusterIssuer` created earlier to automatically issue TLS certificates from [Let's Encrypt](https://letsencrypt.org).
-- [domain-config](assets/manifests/knative-serving/patches/domain-config.yaml) - configures Knative Serving to use your own domain when exposing services.
+- [domain-config](assets/manifests/knative-serving/patches/domain-config.yaml) - configures `Knative Serving` to use your custom `domain` when exposing services.
-- [network-config](assets/manifests/knative-serving/patches/network-config.yaml) - configures Knative Serving to enable the auto TLS feature for services, via the `auto-tls` flag.
+- [network-config](assets/manifests/knative-serving/patches/network-config.yaml) - configures `Knative Serving` to enable the `auto TLS` feature for `Knative Services`, via the `auto-tls` flag.

 Follow below steps to apply all required changes for the Knative Serving component, via Kustomize: